Cons of the ocarina as a first instrument

 Single chamber ocarinas have two thumb holes

 In order to maximise the available range, single chambered ocarinas have two thumb holes.
 This is a technical challenge because the right thumb hole is also the primary support point.
-There are ways of opening this hole without dropping the ocarina, but it is a technical challenge, and one that doesn't exist in any other instrument I'm aware of.
-As they produce range in a different way, multichambers generally don't have a right thumb hole, so don't have this issue.
+You need to open this hole without dropping the instrument.

 Ocarinas are monophonic

-The ocarina cannot teach you to use volume dynamics
+You cannot learn to use volume dynamics on the ocarina

 Ocarinas have a limited sounding range